Check out these seven signs you have an amazing family the next time they annoy you or you wonder how everyone else has it.

 When 9/11 happened, all three kids in my family were out of the country.

 I thought my mom would lose her mind.

-Risks are an important part of life, and we need to be able to take the chance from time to time to swing to the next bar.
+Risks are an important part of life, and we must take the chance from time to time to swing to the next bar.